 Lab supervisors must ensure members of their labs are trained in the safe and proper practices for the procedures and materials used.
 A Lab Safety Orientation Checklist should be completed to ensure proper training level.

 Any person who works in a laboratory must receive training to become knowledgeable about potential hazards in the laboratory.
-Laboratory workers must attend a general session given by EHS and receive additional, more specific training from their department and/or supervisor.
+Laboratory workers must complete an online course, Fundamentals of Laboratory Safety, followed by a in-person session given by EHS.
+Additional, more specific training from their department and/or supervisor may also be required.

 To enroll in a class, go to the Employee Learning Center, click on Training by Department>Environmental Health and Safety>Laboratory Safety.
 Select and enroll in a scheduled Laboratory Safety Training class.
 A session may also be scheduled for your department or group.
-Contact Brittany Armstrong at 609-258-4605 for more information.
+Contact Stanley Howell at 609-258-2711 for more information.

 This briefing reviews the responsibilities and University expectations of Principal Investigators and lab managers with supervisory responsibilities in the laboratory.
 The personal briefing includes an introduction to EHS; training requirements for laboratory workers; emergency preparedness, procedures and postings, personal protective equipment, lab inspections; pollution prevention and waste disposal; University policies; power issues; minors in the lab; particularly hazardous substances and processes; and other topics of interest.

 Mandatory for Principal Investigators, lab managers and technical staff assigned responsibilities for environmental, health or safety issues.

 This is a web-based training program for shippers of temperature sensitive, non-hazardous materials preserved with dry ice.